Q&A

 Mixed-use building A, mixed-use building B, and office building

 This urban redevelopment project enlists plans to fully leverage distinctive characteristics of the area around the project site.
 This will entail developing large plazas, improving disaster resiliency by having the location serve as a wide-area evacuation site, and upgrading sports facilities that have been subject to deterioration.
 We will also seek to limit capacities particularly with respect to the vicinity of the Four Rows of Ginkgo Trees, the new baseball stadium and the new rugby facility from the perspective of preserving scenic views and landscapes overlooking the picture gallery, and from the perspective of creating spacious visual aesthetics in the vicinity of Central Plaza.
-We will furthermore seek to promote urban redevelopment in an integrated manner by seeking to achieve intensive use of land for offices, commercial space, hotels and other such establishments along Aoyama Street and Stadium Street.
+We will plan projects that private sector companies can invest in by seeking to promote urban redevelopment in an integrated manner through the intensive use of land for offices, commercial space, hotels and other such establishments along Aoyama Street and Stadium Street.

 * Under Japan’s urban planning guidelines, the notion of “intensive use of land” is defined as making efficient use of land.
 This involves ensuring that roads and other public facilities are maintained at or above a certain level and otherwise creating favorable urban environments by gaining access to available vacant land and ensuring a minimum prescribed site area.